dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ```

-After oving the resources (without the `-dry-run`), we should get a proper plan where no resources are added or destroy.
-Before that there is most certainly some twikking to do, such as variables to chang or parameters in module to modify.
+After oving the resources (without the `-dry-run`), we should get a proper plan where no resources are added or destroyed.
+Before that there is most certainly some tweaking to do, such as variables to change, or parameters in the module to modify.
-But taht's all.
+But that's all.

-Now, just to be clear, whil ebefore moving resources between module was not supported, last versions of terraform allow such moves with block similar to this
+Now, just to be clear, while before moving resources between module was not supported, last versions of terraform allow such moves with block similar to this

 ```go